KYC Meaning KYC Full Form and KYC in Insurance

 KYC verification involves collecting and authenticating personal information, including identity and address proof.
 In India, this can be done by visiting a bank with ID and address proof, filling out a KYC form, and undergoing biometric verification.
 One can also upload documents electronically and complete KYC through Aadhaar e-KYC.

-What is KYC in a bank?
+What is KYC in Banking?

 What Is Included in KYC Documents?

-KYC documents generally fall into three categories:
+KYC documents generally fall into three categories: identity proof, address proof, and a recent photograph.

 Identity Proof